Rw1942/rallyflare/README.md

 - Verify webhook URL in Postmark settings
 - Run `npx wrangler tail` to see incoming requests

+**Getting "No response generated" from AI?**
+- Check logs with `npx wrangler tail` to see the full OpenAI response structure
+- Verify email content was extracted (check for "Processing email - Length: X")
+- For forwarded emails, confirm HTML extraction is working (look for "Has HTML fallback: true")
+- The worker now logs detailed request/response info for debugging

+**Forwarded email threads not processing?**
+- Fixed in latest version!
+Worker now extracts content from HTML when TextBody is empty
+- Handles HTML-only forwarded emails by stripping HTML tags
+- Truncates extremely long threads to 50,000 characters

 **OpenAI errors?**
 - Verify `OPENAI_API_KEY` is set: `npx wrangler secret list`
 - Check your OpenAI API quota/billing
+- GPT-5 requires access to the Responses API (`/v1/responses` endpoint)

 **Can't send replies?**
 - Verify `POSTMARK_TOKEN` is set